jdalbey/markdown-spreadsheet/README.md

-# Spreadsheet Viewer
+# Markdown Spreadsheet
 View a plain-text spreadsheet in a graphical view.
+Supports an extension to Markdown tables to treat them like spreadsheets.

 ## Features
  - Can import a spreadsheet in plain-text format